 Texas A&M stuns No. 15 Arkansas 82-64 to reach SEC final

-Arkansas (25-8) split a pair of games with the Aggies during the regular season but was no match for them Saturday after falling behind by double digits in the first half.
+Arkansas (25-8) split a pair of games with the Aggies in January but was no match for them Saturday after falling behind by double digits in the first half.

 Stanley Umude led the Razorbacks with 20 points.
-Au'Diese Toney added 18, but leading scorer JD Notae was limited to five points - nearly 14 below his average - on 2-of-8 shooting.
+Au’Diese Toney added 18, but leading scorer JD Notae was slowed by foul trouble and limited to five points – nearly 14 below his average – on 2-of-8 shooting.

-Texas A&M advanced to the title game for the second time since leaving the Big 12 for the SEC.
-The Aggies lost to Kentucky in overtime in 2016 and will face either the fifth-ranked Wildcats or No. 9 Tennessee in Sunday's final.

 The eighth-seeded Aggies opened a double-digit lead for the third straight day, leading 36-24 at halftime after squandering a 16-point lead during its victory over Florida and nearly letting a 20-point advantage slip away in a 67-62 upset of top-seeded Auburn on Friday.